01 of 11

 Collect Various Colors

-Even though the most common hue for ceiling tins is white or cream, you can occasionally find tiles in a variety of other colors, such as pink, silver, blue, or sea green, like the tiles presented in this inspiration from @madeinthecellar.
+Even though the most common hue for ceiling tins is white or cream, you can occasionally find tiles in a variety of other colors, such as pink, silver, blue, or sea green, such as the tiles presented in this inspiration from @madeinthecellar.
 Hung on a wall, you can show off the different colors of your ceiling tins by placing them side by side, creating a contrasting look.
 Keep digging through those salvage bins and you’re sure to find several colors.Continue to 9 of 11 below.

 09 of 11